YoanaBast/note_builder_gui/README.md

 Web page: https://yoanabast.github.io/note_builder_gui/

-The GUI app runs when staring the gui_main.py file.
+The GUI app runs when starting the gui_main.py file.

 How it works:
     The thinker app adds categories and content using the methods in the AddContentToPage class.